keithjgrant/keithjgrant.com/content/posts/2018/01/introducing-sidecar.md

 <img src="/images/2018/sidecar/negroni-sbagliato.png" alt="A recipe card for a cocktail called Negroni Sbagliato" width="555" height="288"/>

 It works well on desktop, but I’ve focused on optimizing it for mobile, so I can pull out my phone and look up a recipe wherever I am.
-If you’re interested, you can install it on your phone with your mobile browser’s “Add to Home Screen” option.
-I don’t have offline mode working quite yet, but it still works great as a <abbr title="Progressive Web App">PWA</abbr>.
+If you’re interested, you can install it on your phone with your mobile browser’s “Add to Home Screen” option. ~~I don’t have offline mode working quite yet~~ <ins>(**Update**: it works offline!)</ins>, but it still works great as a <abbr title="Progressive Web App">PWA</abbr>.

 Go ahead and give it a shot.
 And let me know if you find a recipe I should test out.